 This course will provide students with cognitive and experiential learning for patient populations across the life span in the areas of group dynamics, group psychotherapy, family systems theory and family therapy.
 General Systems theory will be presented for understanding the forces which operate within groups and families, with special application to therapeutic groups and family therapy.
 Group dynamics in educational settings will also be discussed with emphasis upon facilitating optimal learning experiences.
 Significant tasks and responsibilities of the group and family therapist will be identified.
 Major models of group and family therapy will be introduced with emphasis on the use of interactional brief approaches appropriate to a variety of nursing settings.
 Ethical issues confronting group members and therapists will be discussed.
-Prerequisites & Notes NURS 520 Advanced Psychiatric Nursing Theory I, NURS 521 Advanced Psychiatric Nurse Practicum/Seminar I. Offered: Spring, Fall Semester Credits: 3 designed to help the student integrate advanced clinical and theoretical material for patient populations across the life span related to: 1) developing psychotherapeutic relationships and skills in the modalities of milieu, group, family and couple's therapy; 2) assessing, diagnosing, treatment planning, and evaluation of outcomes with emphasis on individuals referred to milieu, group, family and/or couple's therapy; and 3) application of knowledge of psychopharmacology to patients across the life span.
+Prerequisites & Notes NURS 520 Advanced Psychiatric Nursing Theory I, Must be taken at the same time or with NURS 521 Advanced Psychiatric Nurse Practicum/Seminar I. Offered: Fall and Spring